Health Sciences | Master of Science Degree (MSHS)

 Scholarships & Financial Aid: Contact Student Financial Services at SLU

-- Students are then with a faculty research mentor who will assist them in the design and implementation of a research project suitable for publication in a peer-reviewed journal, professional presentation, or scholarly equivalent by program completion.
+- Students are paired with a faculty research mentor who will assist them in the design and implementation of a research project suitable for publication in a peer-reviewed journal, professional presentation, or scholarly equivalent by program completion.

 - Students benefit from working directly with MSHS faculty members who are recognized as experts in their fields and pursue research and teaching interests in a variety of health sciences disciplines.
 Faculty member with formal training in a health sciences discipline are licensed and/or certified in their respective fields.